allegiant-js/examples/README.md

 # examples

-> Exmaples for the allegiant app framework.
+> Examples for the allegiant app framework.
 >> There be 🐲 here!
 The API and functionality are being cemented, anything before a 1.0.0 release is subject to change.

 [![Build Status](https://travis-ci.org/allegiant-js/examples.svg?branch=master)](https://travis-ci.org/allegiant-js/examples.svg?branch=master)